pareespathak/Mobile_robotic_arm/README.md

 》Foams and Pads are attached at the end of each grabber to provide a proper surface for grabbing.
-》The shape and size of grabbers (involving length of each grabber before the bend, after the bend and angle of bend) have been chosen such that it works best for objects of size range 4-13cm keeping in mind the sizes and shapes of objects in the arena.
+》The shape and size of grabbers (involving length of each grabber before the bend, after the bend and angle of bend) have been chosen such that it works best for objects of the size range 4-13cm keeping in mind the sizes and shapes of objects in the arena.
 》Servo motors are attached for the precise motion of these grabbers, one for each grabber, and their angular motion is controlled by setting the slider to the required position.